Logiqx/gps-wizard/docs/nmea/messages/gll.md

 ### Summary

-This is one of the 7 sentences commonly emitted by GPS / GNSS units.
+This is one of the sentences commonly supported by GPS / GNSS receivers.

 The GLL sentence includes latitude and longitude, with time of position fix and status.

+All of the fields in GLL are also present in [RMC](rmc.md).